brodieaustin/poisoned-well-novel/poisoned-well.md

 "The chance to start over."
 Manan could hear struggling in the bed.
 The curtains parted back and Quill had his brother in a tight grip.
 He drew something from a pouch and stuck his brother in the arm.
 Within seconds, the struggling stopped, and Lord Corby feel into a peaceful sleep.
 Quill lay his head back on the pillows, then pulled him up into a sitting posture.

-He unstoppered the bottle of water that Manan gave him.
+He unstopped the bottle of water that Manan gave him.
 Another explosion went off, this one louder than the first.
 It shook the castle.
 Manan went to the windows and looked out.
 At the far edge of the town, a building was burning, lighting up the night sky.
 She could hear shouting below, and what sounded like fighting.

 When she looked back, Quill was administering the water to his brother.
 The body began to singe and the smell of burning flesh filled the room.
-Lord Corby was no more, just a corpose, burned from the inside out by the water she drew and gave to Quill.
+Lord Corby was no more, just a corpse, burned from the inside out by the water she drew and gave to Quill.

 ***

 The castle and town were thrown into chaos by the explosions, fires, and fighting.
 Already mobs were roving the streets, looting stocks of weapons, food, and clothing.
 Quill and Manan slipped through the streets unnoticed, just some of the many people that were skirting from this place to that, trying to avoid being entangled in anything complicated.

 Manan felt confused by what exactly had happened.
-Had she just taken part in an assination?
+Had she just taken part in an assassination?
 She wasn't entirely sure how the water had killed him so quickly, but she saw him writhing in pain and burning.
 She imagined the same thing happened to the ferry man.
 But she had had the water, why was she not affected the same way?
 But she had only had dribbles of it, small sips and doses.
 Was that the difference?
 Was there something else at work?

 By the time they reached the stables, though, she wasn't feeling well.
 Her skin was hot and prickly.
 Sweat beaded along her brow even as she kept wiping it away.
 She was able to keep on her feet though, and decided that the night's stress was getting to her.
 She helped Quill harness the beast to the wagon and prepare for their escape.